aashishkolluri/aashishkolluri.github.io/_pages/about.md

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->

 ##### **Bio**
 Hi!
-I am a third-year PhD student at [National University Of Singapore](http://nus.edu.sg/){:target="\_blank"}.
+I am a PhD student at [National University Of Singapore](http://nus.edu.sg/){:target="\_blank"}.
 I am doing my thesis with [Prateek Saxena](https://www.comp.nus.edu.sg/~prateeks/){:target="\_blank"}.
-My current focus is private computations on graphs, I am also interested in building usable systems for privacy.
+My current focus is to design differentially private machine learning algorithms, especially on graphs, that enable end applications such as node classification and recommendations.
+I like building usable private technologies in general.
 I opine that rigourous user privacy and monetizing users’ data can and should co-exist.

-I have experience in program analysis and security of blockchains also, as indicated by most of my existing publications.
-However, I have parted ways with them for a while now :)
+I have experience in program analysis, synthesis, debugging and security of blockchains.

 ##### **History**
 In 2017, I graduated from [IIT Kanpur](https://www.iitk.ac.in/){:target="\_blank"} where I was fortunate to work with [Indranil Saha](https://cse.iitk.ac.in/users/isaha/){:target="\_blank"}.
 I visited Prateek in 2017 for an internship before joining him as an advisee.